-The University Writing Center, Dial Humanities Building 128, assists UNCP students at any stage in the writing process, from conception and organization to revision and publication.
+The University Writing Center, located in the D.F.
+Lowry Building, assists UNCP students at any stage in the writing process, from conception and organization to revision and publication.
 The Writing Center staff works with students on any writing task, helping students focus, select, organize, and develop ideas in early drafts of writing and helping them review, improve, and strengthen later drafts before submission.
 Writing Center users have access to networked computers and printers and an extensive collection of writing reference materials.
 The Writing Center also provides assistance in computer-assisted writing and research, in cooperation with faculty and other campus support areas.

 The University Writing Center staff includes a full-time director and a group of upperclassmen and graduate students from across the disciplines, chosen by the director, who have extensive training in the writing process, tutoring, and their Writing Center responsibilities.
 The director of the Writing Center communicates frequently with faculty to determine both the general needs of classes and the particular needs of individual students who use the center’s services.